 Maryland Energy Assistance Program (MEAP)

-We do not provide bill pay assistance, if you are in need of bill pay assistance please contact your local county's Energy Assistance office (OHEP) or call 800-332-6347.
+We do not provide bill pay assistance..
+If you need help paying your energy bills, please contact your local county's Energy Assistance office (OHEP) or call 800-332-6347.

 Eligibility